guyellis/learning-node/README.md

 * Each module introduces a new concept.
 We start off by building a client that checks that our site is running.
 We add more checks.
 Then we add testing, mocking and code coverage.
-We move on to creating a server.
 Finally we discuss tools that may help us.
 * This readme will move you from module to module.
 Each module has some questions that we expect to have answered by the end of it.
 * Based on time available any number of modules can be covered.
 It is better that you move